 Christmas Vacation Visitation for you and your family

 For starters, unless you and your spouse agreed otherwise in your Final Decree of Divorce, neither you nor your ex-spouse will be able to have your children both on Thanksgiving and Christmas.
-You will have Thanksgiving in odd years and Christmas in even years and your wife will have the opposite, or vice versa.
-I have seen parents who understand that because of work schedules or other considerations, one parent or the other cannot take advantage of an extended summer break and will therefore provide in the Final Decree of Divorce that the parent with the difficult schedule can have the children on both Thanksgiving and Christmas.
-This is extremely rare and it unlikely to be what your Final Decree orders you to do.
+You will have Thanksgiving in odd years and Christmas in even years, and your wife will have the opposite, or vice versa.
+I have seen parents who understand that because of work schedules or other considerations, one parent or the other cannot take advantage of an extended summer break and will therefore provide in the Final Decree of Divorce that the parent with the demanding schedule can have the children on both Thanksgiving and Christmas.
+This is extremely rare and is unlikely to be what your Final Decree orders you to do.

-The Texas Family Code does not have to be the Code for your family’s holidays
+The Texas Family Code does not have to be the Code for your family's holidays.

-The Holidays are when family comes first
+The Holidays are when family comes first.

-If you have any additional questions regarding Christmas/Holiday visitation with your children please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any additional questions regarding Christmas/Holiday visitation with your children, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our office represents clients across southeast Texas and would be honored to do the same for you.
-After the holidays, if your visitation schedule does not end up working out for you one of our licensed family law attorneys can answer your questions about possibly modifying your divorce orders as well.
+After the holidays, if your visitation schedule does not end up working out for you, one of our licensed family law attorneys can answer your questions about possibly modifying your divorce orders as well.